-Andrea is a member of the Oregon and Washington State Bars and is admitted to practice in the Oregon and Louisiana federal district courts.
-Andrea is a member of the Lane County Bar and the American Bar Association.
-She also served as Secretary for the Inns of Court from 2008 to 2012.
+Andrea is a member of the Oregon and Washington State Bars, and is admitted to practice in the Oregon federal district courts and the Tribal Court for the Confederated Tribes of the Coos, Lower Umpqua and Siuslaw Indians.
+Andrea is a member of the Lane County Bar, the Oregon Association of Defense Counsel, Oregon Women Lawyers and the American Bar Association.
+She also served as Secretary for the Inns of the Court from 2008 to 2012.

 Presentations and Publications

 - “When the Needs of Law Enforcement and the Mentally Impaired Conflict: A case study and the lessons learned,” Association of Oregon Counties Conference (CLE, November, 2014).